vkbansal/vkbansal.me/src/posts/2015/trying-eloquent-artisan-commands-outside-laravel.md

 ## Including commands

 My first aim was to add `migrate:install` and `make:migrate` commands which would insert required migration tables to the database and run migrations respectively.
-After going through the database component's code, I realized that the components have a crazy dependency on each other and required a lot of boostrapping (which is obviously handled by Laravel internally).
+After going through the database component's code, I realized that the components have a crazy dependency on each other and required a lot of bootstrapping (which is obviously handled by Laravel internally).
 To ease this task a bit, I decided to use `Pimple`.

 After a bit struggle, I finally figured out the dependencies and also that I'll need to mock `Illuminate\Foundation\Composer` for `make:migrate` command.
 So I also included `Mockery`.
 And after all this my `artsy` file looked like this: